Welcome to the Sutton Education Trust

 All schools with the Sutton Education Trust have an OFSTED rating of Good or better Five of the schools have had an OFSTED inspection within the last academic year:

 Culvers House: November 2017 - GOOD

 High View Primary - GOOD

 Sherwood Park School - GOOD

 Our unique Trust allows schools the opportunity to work together and give their children and staff opportunities that they would not be able to do by themselves.
-This year:

 Assessment All the schools worked together on moderation of work at years 2 and years 6 to ensure consistent assessment across the Trust schools.